rugu-guru/rugu.guru/content/en/docs/fen/tips-and-references/index.md

 ## More information

-You can read more about the Kodi addon community where all the information in this guide was gathered at [reddit.com/r/Addons4Kodi](https://www.reddit.com/r/Addons4Kodi/).
+You can read more about these addons and find the Kodi addon community where most of the information in this guide was gathered at [reddit.com/r/Addons4Kodi](https://www.reddit.com/r/Addons4Kodi/).

 ## Feedback